Loan Exit Counseling

 -

 Consolidation allows you to combine all eligible federal loans into a single new loan with one monthly payment; a new interest rate will be calculated based on the weighted average of your loans.
 Please note, there is no interest rate cap on the weighted average interest rate for consolidation loans made after July 1, 2013.
-Please check with your loan servicer for details before applying.
+Please check with your loan servicer and review upcoming changes from the One Big Beautiful Bill Act (OBBBA) before applying (scroll to "Loan Repayment changes due to the One Big Beautiful Bill Act" on the following page).

 Consolidation Terms to Consider: